slatedocs/slate/source/includes/websocket/private/_balances.md

-# Balance Events
+# Balance

-You receive the events below when you're subscribed to the private `balances` channel.
+You receive the event below when you're subscribed to the private `balances` channel.

-## Balance Update

 ```json
 {